amygdala/tensorflow-workshop/INSTALL.md

 ### Install TensorFlow into a virtual environment

-Follow the instructions [on the TensorFlow site](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#anaconda-installation) to create a Conda environment with Python 2.7, *activate* it, and then use [conda-forge](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#using-conda) to install TensorFlow within it.
+Follow the instructions [on the TensorFlow site](https://www.tensorflow.org/get_started/os_setup#anaconda_installation) to create a Conda environment with Python 2.7, *activate* it, and then install TensorFlow within it.

-**Note**: as of this writing, `conda-forge` installs TensorFlow 0.11.
-That is fine for this workshop.
-If you'd prefer to install using pip, follow the ["using pip" section](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#using-pip) instead.
+**Note**: Either TensorFlow version 0.11 or 0.12 is okay for this workshop.

-If you'd prefer to use virtualenv, see [these instructions](https://www.tensorflow.org/versions/r0.11/get_started/os_setup.html#virtualenv-installation) instead.
+If you'd prefer to use virtualenv, see [these instructions](https://www.tensorflow.org/get_started/os_setup#virtualenv_installation) instead.

 Remember to activate your environment in all the terminal windows you use during this workshop.